Todos Santos Mexico – What To Do In One Day

 4. Have Lunch in Todos Santos Mexico

-Back in town we first headed to the convenience store and only Oxxo in Todos Santos for cold sparkling water and some nuts.
+Back in town after our hike we first headed to the convenience store and only Oxxo in Todos Santos for cold sparkling water and some nuts.
 The 1.5 liters of water we had with us was just enough to reach town again, so come prepared 🙂

 Pura Vida 🍍